 He noted that two private collectors (most likely Syd Hagley and Ray Jewell) received examples of the pre-1955 proof coins, such was the influence of these collectors.

-The balance of the mintage, however, was destined for the mint's own archives with the majority sent to Public Collections and Numismatic Societies.
+The balance of the mintage, a minor part of the mintage, was destined for the mint's own archives.

 Apart from its extreme rarity, we offer four sound reasons why this Proof 1952 Penny is a must-have for today's collector.